Graph editing

 Fully deleted path connection

-As you have already noticed, all path connections have been removed from the waypoint you are standing on to the selected waypoint.
+As you have already noticed, all path connections have been removed from the node you are standing on to the selected node.

 Adding path connections

-To add a path connection, you must open the waypoint menu and select 3.
+To add a path connection, you must open the graph editor and select 3.
 Create path.
 Then a menu should appear as shown in the picture below.

 _images/path_directions_menu.png